 What questions are asked at an informal hearing?

 An informal hearing involves the suspended or revoked driver undergoing an interview with the informal hearing officer.
 Legal representation at these hearings is highly recommended.
 Typically, the interview will consist of a review of the offense(s) which resulted in the revocation or suspension; the person’s overall driving record; the person’s criminal history; incidents of driving while revoked or suspended, lifestyle changes and review of the person’s hardship resulting from the driver’s license revocation or suspension, if any.
 In cases where the person has a history of alcohol/drug-related offenses, there will also be a review of the person’s alcohol/drug use history; a review of the symptoms of alcohol/drug abuse the person has experienced in the past; and a review of the person’s treatment history.

 In cases involving any prior alcohol/drug related offenses, the person will also be required to submit an alcohol/drug evaluation, treatment documentation and, if applicable, a risk education verification.
 The person may also be required to submit letters from family, friends and acquaintances documenting current alcohol/drug use or abstinence verification.

-Our attorneys provide high quality representation throughout the often complicated license reinstatement process.
-Whether you have never had a hearing or have been previously denied, feel free to contact the driver’s license attorneys at The Davis Law Group, P.C. to discuss your case.
+Our attorneys provide high-quality legal representation throughout the complicated license reinstatement process.
+Whether you have never had a hearing or have been previously denied, contact the driver’s license attorneys at The Davis Law Group, P.C. for a free initial consultation.